KonradJuenger/GH_toolpaths/README.md

 # Toolpaths

+## STILL IN DEVELOPMENT / NO CODE / NO PACKAGE

 Toolpaths is a Grasshopper plugin for generating and simulating G-code.
 It's goal is to enable new ways of 3D printing and CNC milling while giving novices and experts alike  full control of the machines movement.